msbartee/predicting-jeopardy-values/README.md

 ### Topic Modeling

 * unsupervised
+* could be interesting to uncover non-obvious clusters of knowledge
 * could used predictive value to determine correct number of topics

-* decided that answers themselves could be categorized without topic modeling, which lacks easy interpretability
+However, answers themselves could be categorized without topic modeling:

-* however, could be interesting to uncover non-obvious clusters of knowledge
+  * Emily Dickinson: poets
+  * Albert Einstein: scientists
+  * The Blues Brothers: movies

 ### Wikipedia-Derived Categories

-* for every answer in the database, query Wikipedia and get categories
+* for every answer in the database, query Wikipedia and get categories:

+**Moses**:

+* '15th-century BC biblical rulers',
+* 'Adoptees',
+* 'Ancient Egyptian Jews',
+* 'Ancient Egyptian princes',
+* 'Angelic visionaries',
+* 'Biblical murderers',
+* 'Book of Exodus',
+* 'Christian royal saints',
+* 'Christian saints from the Old Testament',
+* 'Founders of religions',
-* example
+* 'Wonderworkers'
+...

+However:

-* what if answer is not a Wikipedia article?
+* what if answer is not a Wikipedia article:
+  * "F-A-N-T-A-S-T-I-K" (cleaner from SC Johnson)
+  * "the ant" vs "Ant"

 * tried to build fuzzy match algorithm --- did not do well
-* used google custom search API to search Wikipedia for answer --- did really well!
+* built function to query google custom search API to search Wikipedia for answer --- did really well!
+* but it's slow and dependent upon connectivity/API responsiveness...up to about 10,000 rows so far

 ## Exploring the World of *Jeopardy!*